ONSdigital/mean-splice-decomposition/README.md

 ## data

 No data are provided, though read_dominicks_data is provided to help process Dominick's scanner data.
-The schema for the data to read into the decomposition functions is:
+The schema for the data to read into the decomposition functions is:s

-### Grouping columns

-  consumption_segment_code: str
+  consumption_segment_code: str, grouping column

-  region_code: str
+  region_code: str, grouping column

-  retailer: str
+  retailer: str, grouping column

-### Alphanumetric code to identify specific products
+  product_id: str, alphanumetric code to identify specific products

-  product_id: str

-### Used to identify periods
+  period: datetime64[ns, UTC], used to identify distinct time periods

-  period: datetime64[ns, UTC]

-### Price per unit of specific product
+  price: float, price per unit of specific product

-  price: float

-### Quantity sold of speicfic product
+  quantity: float, quantity sold of speicfic product

-  quantity: float

 ## Licence
 Unless stated otherwise, the codebase is released under the MIT License.
 This covers both the codebase and any sample code in the documentation.
 The documentation is © Crown copyright and available under the terms of the Open Government 3.0 licence.